What should advancement teams do as a crisis reemerges?

 Addressing success on campus

 It’s a tough time for students, as many of their accomplishments will not be recognized in public forums.
 With constant uncertainty around COVID, even 2021 graduation ceremonies are difficult to plan.
 Make sure your school is doing everything it can to celebrate students.
 Commencement is a golden opportunity for advancement teams to build relationships with departing seniors to foster stewardship for the future.

 Whether they’re quarantined or practicing social distancing, everyone is feeling isolated.
 This might be the perfect opportunity to host an e-event with alumni.
 Give people a chance to share stories or set up a speaker series with alums who may have an engaging story to tell.

-Georgia Tech is planning a fun event that encourages alumni to share words of encouragement with current students.
+Georgia Tech planned a fun event that asked alumni to share words of encouragement with current students.
 This texting campaign is helping to spread positivity during tough times.

 People will crave connections more than ever in the coming weeks, and an online alumni event might give them a break from their latest Netflix binge session.

 No matter what the social or economic environment currently is, it’s important to let donors know what their gift means, not what your goals are.
 Fundraising is about telling a story and finding a connection with alumni.
 Mongoose’s conversation with Lori Jacobwith, from Ignited Fundraising, extols the benefit of making alumni care about your efforts by making them THEIR efforts.